iTitus/LiteMC/README.md

 LiteMC
 ======

-A rewrite of Minecraft based on the jMonkeyengine with increased performance better lightning and much more.
+A rewrite of Minecraft based on the jMonkeyengine with increased performance, better lightning and much more.

 Changelog
 ==========
 0.0.2:
 ------
--World loading
+- World loading

--Basic Networksystem
+- Basic Networksystem

--Ram efficiency increased (Block ID;Metadata;BiomeID)
+- RAM efficiency increased (Block ID, Metadata, BiomeID)

 0.0.1:
 -----
--World managing
+- World managing

--Content managing
+- Content managing